If you want to buy a house, it’s good to be frugal. It’s even better to be a frugal saver than a frugal spender.

 A little questioning mindfulness goes a long way.
 And can save you lots of money.
 How much?
 Let’s look at an example.

-The Frugal Spender and Frugal Saver Order Carry Out
+The Frugal Spender and the Frugal Saver Order Carry Out

 A frugal spender orders carry out Chinese food for two using the coupon she got in the mail to get a free egg roll and bottle of soda.
 She spends $25 and saved about $4 using the coupon.
 Good deal.